wyliebreck/videos/multimedia/slides.md

 # Principle 1

-## Images are helpful
+## Use both words and images

-{{Principle 1: Images and words together are good.}}
+{{Principle 1: Use both words and images.}}
-{{We learn better from images and words together, than we do from images alone, or from words alone.}}
+{{We learn better from words and images and words together, than we do from words alone, or from images alone.}}